-Treadmill is a great way to have your dog exercise even during the cold Chicago winters.
-However, it is not something that all dogs take to very easily.
-In fact, in my experience, about 90% of the dogs I’ve trained to walk on a treadmill, freakout.
-It is a completely normal reaction and is many times accompanied by peeing, pooping, alligator rolling, shutting down and resistance.
+In fact, in my experience, about 90 percent of the dogs I’ve trained to walk on a treadmill freak out initially.
+But it’s a completely normal reaction and is many times accompanied by peeing, pooping, alligator rolling, shutting down and overall resistance.

-Even with the speed super low, many dogs will still respond the same and in those cases, food isn’t an option.
-When the brain is too overloaded with stress things like treats or praise go out the window.
-This calls for a different approach and the use of what Positive Reinforcement Trainers call “aversive methods.”
+Even with the speed super low, many dogs will respond the same, and in those cases, incentivizing them with food isn’t an option.
+When a dog’s brain gets too overloaded with stress, things like treats and praise go out the window.
+This calls for a different approach and the use of what positive reinforcement trainers call “aversive methods.”

-Sounds bad, I know.
-But it is simply a means for them to dissuade the general public from seeking help from trainers like myself.
-There is a lot of drama in the dog training world.
-But that’s a topic for another newsletter…
+Sounds bad, I know, but it’s simply a means for them to dissuade the general public from seeking help from trainers like myself.
+There is a lot of drama in the dog training world, but that’s a topic for another newsletter.

-When a dog is met with pressure, it is their natural tendency to push against it.
-It is what is called “Opposition Reflex.”
-This is why when a dog feels pressure against their neck or chest from a leash or harness they tend to pull or push away from it.
-Many behavior problems, like reactivity, are caused by this.
+When a dog is met with pressure, it is their natural tendency to pull away, which only causes more tension.
+This is called “opposition reflex.”
+This is why when a dog feels pressure against their neck or chest from a leash or harness, they pull away from it.
+Many behavior problems, like reactivity, are a result of the opposition reflex.

-So, with that being said, once the brain pulls back and is met by tension, the stimulation from the collar helps to break that state of mind which leads to the dog moving forward.
-I see it happen all the time and it is truly remarkable to watch when done well.
+I see it happen all the time, and it’s truly remarkable to watch when done well.
 You can literally see a dog’s posture change as they build confidence from being pushed beyond their comfort zone.

 You can see his rehab video here.

-Well, that wraps up this week’s newsletter.
-I hope you learned a lot and are able to, in one way or another, apply this to your understanding of your own personal dog when training.
-Even if it means being less frustrated because they are not responding how you’d like them to due to tension (Opposition Reflex).
+That wraps up this week’s newsletter.
+I hope you learned a lot and are able to — in one way or another — apply this to your understanding of your own personal dog when training.
+Even if your goal is to simply reduce frustration because they’re not responding the way you’d like them to due to their opposition reflex kicking in.